 An Urgent Appeal on the 25th Anniversary of the Sambhavna Clinic

-One night, in an alley of kuchcha huts by the abandoned Union Carbide pesticide factory, an old woman whispered to me, ‘Son, look after yourself, we are living in hell.’
+One night, in an alley of kuchcha huts by the abandoned Union Carbide pesticide factory, an old woman whispered to our founder, ‘Son, look after yourself, we are living in hell.’

-This evening, so many years after that night, I’m again haunted by her words.
+This evening, so many years after that night, we're again haunted by her words.

 They came long after the night of 2nd / 3rd December 1984, in which thousands of lives were lost and destroyed, after tons of poisonous methyl isocyanate gas gushed, without warning, from a tall vent inside Carbide’s factory.
 Heavier than air, nudged by a gentle wind, the gas rolled silently towards the tightly-packed houses beginning fewer than 200 yards away, in which tens of thousands of families were sleeping.